 Here is a post on how to make RSA style videos with half the work and time, and with a lot less tech experience needed.
+And another post on RSA-lite style videos.

 If you like the idea in this post, then you might also enjoy my other post 24 Assessments that Don’t Suck.